dsp-jetpack/JetPack/doc/deployment_guide.md

 # Appendix D Hugepages

 This appendix details the guidelines for configuration of Hugepages during the deployment of Dell EMC Ready Architecture for Red Hat OpenStack Platform version 13.2.
-The number of Hugepages is now calculated at runtime and no longer needs to be specified by the user.

 > **Topics:**
 > * Hugepages Overview